sonocotta/esparagus-media-center/README.md

 ### Configuring Home Assistant

 I prefer to use HA with the Music Assistant.
-This way you can integrate both your media library and internet radio and have a nice UI/UX at the same time (including mobile).
+This way you can integrate both your media library and internet radio and have a nice UI/UX at the same time (including mobile app).

 Generally, you need to have supported HA (native) installation and follow [these steps](https://music-assistant.io/integration/installation/).
 I will place here a short version to have a reminder for future myself